The Runners’ Guide to Plantar Fasciitis

 - Achilles Tendonitis: This is the injury most frequently confused with Plantar Fasciitis, causing pain and swelling in the back of the ankle.

 - Heel Spurs: Often found in patients with this condition, this is not the cause of that injury nor a symptom of it.
 It is a buildup of calcium that causes a protrusion in the heel.

 - Heel Bursitis: A swelling of the bursa, or cushion found near the ankle.
 Often associated with Achilles Tendonitis.

 - Heel Stress Fracture: One or more small cracks in the bones near the heel.
-Has similar causes and pain to Plantar Fasciitis, but is a different condition entirely.
+Has similar causes and pain, but is a different condition entirely.

 - Arthritis: Commonly afflicting older people, this autoimmune disease causes joint pain in several locations on the body.

 What Is the Best Way to Relieve Plantar Fasciitis?

 1. Anti-Inflammatory Medicine: Something like Advil or Ibuprofen can decrease swelling from foot damage and will numb some of the pain.
 There are stronger anti-inflammatory drugs and topical creams you can use for more serious cases, but you’ll need to get a prescription from a doctor to obtain them.

 2. Massage: Some physical stimulation to the affected area can help to reduce a lot of the swelling and pain in milder cases.
 Something as simple as a foam roller, a tennis ball or a towel can be effective, but what works even better is something cold, like an ice-cold bottle of water.

 This is best done in conjunction with other methods, such as anti-inflammatory medicine and KT tape.